igarcica/PicknPlace/data/save_data/README.md

 			- AxA/clusters: Metric images separated by clusters
 		- traintest_complete_grasp_data/: PCD files separated into train (towel, pillowcase, waffle and cotton napkin) and test (checkered and linen napkin)
 		- def/, PCD_placing/, placing_metric/: (to delete) previous data
+		- system_adaptability: Data of executions to show how the placement quality improves and the costs are updated based on the results.
+Piles of 2 objects.
+Towels and pillowcases used.
+		- system_scalability: Data of executions for proving the capability of the system to build piles of more objects (piles of 4).
+Towel
+		- system_performance: Data of executions for comparing a naive system (state machine grasping nearest edge + placing vertically) and whole system (planning with prediction and sensing).
+Several objects with several foldings

 ## How to save PnP executions